jiaweizhang/rowcord/codes.md

 * 1003 - application failed - already in group
 * 1004 - application failed - already applied
 * 1005 - type of group does not exist
+* 1006 - cannot change to non-admin because there must be an admin

 * 1501 - email does not exist
 * 1502 - application does not exist
+* 1503 - member is not in the group (change role)

 ## Database errors